vision and Mission

-To provide state-of-the-art person-centered kidney care to our patients, train the next generation of nephrology leaders, and conduct path-breaking research to improve the lives of people with kidney disease.
+To conduct path-breaking research, provide state-of-the-art person-centered kidney care, and train the next generation of nephrology leaders to improve the lives of people with kidney disease.

 We serve a diverse patient population throughout the region, at the VA Puget Sound Health Care System, Harborview Medical Center, the University of Washington Medical Center, and UW Medicine Northwest.